Mission Statement

 In 2003, the board declared the bank's first dividend, and the bank experienced 20% growth.
 With market share of over 10%, TriStar Bank became the number four bank in Dickson County.
 The sudden loss of Chairman Tom Hayes left a void in leadership both at the bank and in the Dickson community.
 Noah Daniel was elected to serve as Chairman of the Board, and Ted Williams was re-named C.E.O.

 On January 26, 2004, TriStar Bank signed an agreement to acquire the loans and deposits of the National Commerce Financial Corporation (N.C.F.C.) branch located in the Kroger supermarket in Dickson, Tennessee.
 This purchase added four new employees for a total of 36 TriStar bankers in 2004.
 TriStar Bank now offers the most hours of access than any other bank currently operating in Dickson County.
-One June 30, 2004, TriStar became the third-largest deposit holder in Dickson County, capturing 13.2% of the market.
+On June 30, 2004, TriStar became the third-largest deposit holder in Dickson County, capturing 13.2% of the market.
 The bank ended the year with $86.0 million in total assets.
 Also, Stuart Speyer was officially elected as a member of the Board of Directors.

 2007 set many new milestones for TriStar Bank.
 A corner lot in Pomona was purchased to construct a new permanent location on Highway 46.
 The bank exceeded $1 million in net income after tax and growth exceeded $116 million in total assets.